<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 3. Where there are no specific safeguarding requirements for protecting the confidentiality of CUI prescribed by the authorizing law, regulation, or governmentwide policy for the CUI category or subcategory listed in the CUI Registry

 In practical terms, although companies that work with the DoD already apply rigorous controls over classified data, now the protection is extended to the unclassified systems that include covered defense information, which creates wider-reaching consequences for the DoD contractors.
-Being compliant can determine the future of businesses, which is why many organizations are turning to integrated risk management solutions with audit management software use cases.
+Compliance can determine the future of businesses, so many organizations are turning to integrated risk management solutions with audit management software use cases.

-Partner with a third party: Finding a trustworthy and experienced company to run your assessment, ease the process, and monitor and document continuing compliance.
-NIST SP 800-171 compliance is a dynamic process and the ongoing compliance process can be taxing for contractors.
-Outsourcing overall cybersecurity risk, compliance, and internal audit management is a very viable option.
+Partner with a third party: Find a trustworthy and experienced company to run your assessment, ease the process, and monitor and document continuing compliance.
+NIST SP 800-171 compliance is dynamic, and the ongoing compliance process can be taxing for contractors.
+Outsourcing overall cybersecurity risk, compliance, and internal audit management is viable.
 Reaching compliance is just the start, but maintaining compliance is key.
-Contact CyberSaint to learn about our trusted partners for DFARS compliance.

-Get a Demo of CyberStrong’s audit management software capabilities to learn how to get your assessment, compliance documents and policies in order to keep existing contracts, and certainly before you try and win contracts in the future.
-You'll be able to weigh the costs and impacts of complying to DFARS and will give you the most effective path to compliance and risk management success.
-CyberStrong exports your compliance documents for audit with the click of a button, and is the platform within which you'll prove continuous compliance for all your contracts in-house, while benefiting from increased risk visibility, communication, and measurement from within an audit management software solution.
+Get a Demo of CyberStrong’s audit management software capabilities to learn how to get your assessment, compliance documents, and policies to keep existing contracts, and certainly before you try to win contracts in the future.
+You can weigh the costs and impacts of complying with DFARS, giving you the most effective path to compliance and risk management success.
+CyberStrong exports your compliance documents for audit with the click of a button and is the platform within which you'll prove continuous compliance for all your contracts in-house while benefiting from increased risk visibility, communication, and measurement from within an audit management software solution.

 You may also like